alexpclarke/Haskell-Turing-Machine/README.md

 # Haskell Turing Machine

-This program is an example of how a Turing Machine can be implemented using a purely functional programming such as Haskell.
+This program is an example of how a Turing Machine can be implemented using a purely functional programming language such as Haskell.

 ## Contents